gokul180288/dboost/README.md

 Michael S Kim (03/03/2016)

+The base algorithm is about 30 lines of code (when you take out the comments).
+I highly suggest reading the 30 lines to get the details.
+This should take you much less than 30 minutes.
+Given this is Github where I assume most people here can code, it's probably not that difficult to just read the code.

 I randomly create dummy variables by randomly splitting column features.
 This is basically like a decision stump - so a threshold.
 I give an option to hash a column's values before thresholding to prevent only splitting based upon numerical face value rank.
 Then I do ridge regression which is my weak learner for boosting.
 Then it's just GBM from there.

 The intuition behind this method is that I have not been able to boost strong learners very well.
 Hence I looked towards a diverse set of uncorrelated weak learners.
 That is why you see random dummy variables and ridge regression.
 This method also happens to be very fast in theory (you can use online ridge, unsecure hashing should be fast, etc.).